AyeCode/invoicing/readme.txt

 = 2.1.0 =
 * Taxes calculated on original amount even if discounts have been added - FIXED
+* Invoice totals calculated on the fly instead of displaying the saved total - CHANGED

 = 2.0.8 =
 * Sometimes PayPal subscriptions generate a renewal invoice instantly - FIXED